cap-js/docs/java/working-with-cql/query-execution.md

 ```

 ::: tip
-Avoid using `CqnSelect` or `CqnUpdate` for typed query declarations, but prefer `var` to allow the Java compiler to retain the entity query type, linking to the data accessor interface.
+Avoid using `CqnSelect` or `CqnUpdate` for typed query declarations, but prefer `var` to allow the Java compiler to retain the entity query type, linking to the data accessor interface: `var result = service.run(select);`
 :::

 ### Entity References {#entity-refs}